alatalo/glitch-clocks/README.md

 ![Glitch Clocks in the Reformi Art Arkkivisio exhibition](/media/glitch-clocks-01.jpg)

-The master clock was built inside an old central radio unit:
+The master clock logic was built inside an old central radio unit:

 ![Glitch Clocks in the Reformi Art Arkkivisio exhibition](/media/glitch-clocks-02.jpg)